 A foldable running machine suitable for home use is brilliantly convenient and saves you from running in the rain.
 Our guide highlights the key treadmill features to look out for.

 Running has plenty of benefits for both regular gym-goers and fitness newbies – it can help you lose weight, loosen stiff joints and de-stress.
 But it's important you know what type of treadmill is best to help you reach your fitness goals.

-Below, we run through the various types of treadmill and link through to some popular models.
+Below, we reveal the best and worst treadmill brands according to the people that own them, run through the various types of treadmill, and link through to some popular models.